Methods of Setting Stop Loss Orders in Stock Indices Trading

-Traders using a indices trading system must have mathematical calculations that reveal where the order must be placed.
+Traders using a trading system must have mathematical calculations that reveal where the order must be placed.

-A Indices trader can also place a stoploss order according to the indicators used to set these orders.
-Certain technical indicators use mathematical equations to calculate where the stop loss stock indices order should be set so as to provide an optimal exit point.
+A trader can also place a stoploss order according to the indicators used to set these orders.
+Certain technical indicators use mathematical equations to calculate where the stop loss stock index order should be set so as to provide an optimal exit point.
 These trading indicators can be used as the basis for setting these orders.

 Others just use a predetermined percentage of their total trading account balance.